Forward multiple emails at once in Outlook 2007

-In a previous tutorial, we explained how to forward emails as attachments in Outlook 2007.
+We explained in a previous tutorial how to forward emails as attachments.
 In this tutorial, you will learn how to forward multiple emails in Outlook 2007; of course these emails will be forwarded as attachments to your email.
-We will first show you how to select several emails at once, and how to add them as attachments to a new email.
+We will first show you how to select several emails at once, and how to add them as attachments to a new email (and close by showing you how to remove attached messages).

 Start by selecting all the emails you would like to forward:

-To select consecutive emails, simply click on the first email, then hold down the Shift key and click on the last email you want forwarded.- To select multiple non-consecutive emails, hold down the Ctrl key on your keyboard, and click in turn each of the emails you want while keeping the key held down.
+To select consecutive emails, simply click on the first email, then hold down the Shift key and click on the last email you want forwarded.

 Now the good news: there are two ways you can forward multiple emails in Outlook 2007, one of which is to use a command you are already intimately familiar with: when you forward a single email, its content is automatically used as body of the mail forward; in the case of multiple emails, Outlook will not place one email content after the other, so it will instead automatically attach all the emails to a new blank email.